Code-Institute-Org/ucfd-example-project/README.md

 ## Deployment
-This site is hosted using GitHub pages.
+The live site is deployed on GitHub pages.
+It uses the master branch.
+It updates each time there is a new push to the repository.

 ## Credits